rwlist/server/docs/dev-plans/ideas.md

 ## Can wait longer

-### On fly cipher
+### On the fly encryption

-Or just cipher.
+Or just encryption.

-It depends more on client side, but keeping the public key on server and use it for encrypting uploaded files on fly can be also done.
+It depends more on the client side, but keeping the public key on server and using it for encrypting the uploaded files on the fly can also be done.

 ## Far far far future

-I think it'll be cool to store metadata in blockchain (2018 - why not?)
+I think it'd be cool to store metadata in blockchain (2018 - why not?)